keshav-c/TicTacToe-js/README.md

 ## Getting Started

+- clone the repository
+- open `tictactoe.html` in your browser to start the game

 **This is an example of how you may give instructions on setting up your project locally.**
 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**